Driving Under the Influence of Alcohol or Drugs (DUI, DWI, OWI, Drunk Driving)

 In terms of a DUI arrest, a revocation occurs only if you are convicted of DUI.
 If you receive court supervision, or if the DUI is reduced to a lesser charge such as reckless driving, or if the DUI is dismissed but the breath test suspension stays in effect, you will not be revoked.

 For a first DUI conviction, the revocation period runs for a minimum of 1 year.
 If there is a second DUI conviction within 20 years of the first conviction, the second revocation will be for a minimum of 5 years.
 For a third conviction, the revocation is for a minimum of 10 years.
-If a fourth conviction occurs after January 1, 1999, the revocation is for life and you can never drive again, even for work.
-Out-of-state convictions are included in determining whether there is a lifetime ban.
+If a fourth conviction occurs after January 1, 1999, the revocation is handled as described here.

 The length of the revocation represents the minimum period of time you will be revoked.
 The end of the 1, 5 or 10 years means nothing more than that you are entitled to request reinstatement of your driver's license if there is no SSS still in effect.